timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 and should be reconsidered.

 # Revision history
 - R0: Initial revision for the post-Belfast mailing.
-An early draft of this paper was written and presented to LEWG during the Belfast meeting and attached to the LEWG wiki; this version has been substantially revised from that draft.
+An early draft of this paper was written during the Belfast meeting, attached to the LEWG wiki, and subsequently presented to LEWG; this version has been substantially revised from that draft to better follow the actual presentation.

 # Problem statement
 [@P1934R0] proposes removing the `boolean` concept and replacing its uses with `convertible_to<bool>` instead.